codeamt/Istio-rag-service/README.md

 4. **vLLM**: High-throughput LLM inference engine
 5. **Embedding Service**: Generates vector embeddings for text (referenced but not included in this repo)

+The Kubernetes configuration includes:
+- Namespace and RBAC definitions
+- Istio Gateway and security configurations
+- Network policies for secure communication
+- Virtual services for traffic routing
+- Observability components (Prometheus, Grafana, Jaeger, Kiali)
+- Service definitions for all components

 ## Services

 ### Scraper Service